w0jrl/raslink/README.md

 # AllStar-raspbian
 Update files for AllStar on the Raspberry Pi and Debian
 # Running the update
-To update your Raspberry Pi 2 with the latest software, including security fixes, type:
+To update your Raspberry Pi or Debian server with the latest software, including security fixes, type:

 system-update
 # Downloading the image